Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 The following sections describe the different directed network provisioning workflows and some additional features that can be added to the provisioning process:

-31.2 Prepare downstream cluster image
+34.2 Prepare downstream cluster image for connected scenarios

 Edge Image Builder (Chapter 9, Edge Image Builder) is used to prepare a modified SLEMicro base image which is provisioned on downstream cluster hosts.